rkuczer/Azure-Honeynet/README.md

 - <b>Built-in Firewalls</b>: In my virtual machines I configured the built-in firewalls so that it would deny access from unauthorized users.

-- <b>Private Endpoints</b>: For other Azure resources, I replaced the public endpoints with Private Endpoints.
-This ensured that access to sensitive resources, such as storage accounts and databases, was limited to only the virtual network.

 ## Attack Maps After Hardening / Security Controls

 <br />